Skip to Content

 cutting plastic bottle leaves

-4. The next bit is the fun bit of this upcycled plastic bottle craft.
+Step 4: The next bit is the fun bit of this upcycled plastic bottle craft.
 The faux succulent is made by melting the plastic over a candle.

-As you hold the cut piece of the green plastic bottle over a small flame it will shrink slightly and curl.
+As you hold the cut piece of the green plastic bottle over a small flame, it will shrink slightly and curl.

-Top Tip: If you curl the leaves too far, just turn them around and heat the other side.
+Top Tip: If you curl the leaves too far, turn them around and heat the other side.
 Then straighten them out with your fingers.

 According to my sons, I have asbestos fingers, demonstrated by my ability to hold hot things.
-However, if you don’t have this superpower you may want to use gloves or tweezers when shaping the hot plastic.
+However, if you don’t have this superpower, you may want to use gloves or tweezers when shaping the hot plastic.

 Making plastic bottle succulents

-6. As well to the faux succulent above, I made a tropical leaf plant too.
+Step 6: In addition to the faux succulent above, I also created a tropical leaf plant.
 This was a little easier to do.
-I simply cut four tropical leaf shapes from the plastic bottles and melted them over the tealight candle.
+I cut four tropical leaf shapes from the plastic bottles and melted them over the tealight candle.
+They were then glued together at the base.

 tropical leaf plastic bottle

-7. Glue the upcycled plastic bottle faux succulents to the cork base in the miniature pots.
+Step 7: Glue the upcycled plastic bottle faux succulents to the cork base in the miniature pots.

 mini faux succulent from plastic bottle.